Regular "Iroquois" Prices: $1.50, $1.00, 75¢, 50¢

 Backstage, theatre employees and cast members opened a rear set of double doors, which sucked the wind inside and caused flames to fan out under the asbestos curtain and into the auditorium.
 A second gust of wind created a fireball that shot out into the galleries and balconies filled with people.
 All of the stage drops were now on fire, and as they burned, they engulfed the supposedly noncombustible asbestos curtain, and when it collapsed, it plunged into the seats of the theatre.

 The fire burned for almost 15 minutes before an alarm was raised at a box down the street.
-From the outside, there appeared to be nothing wrong, and it was so quiet that the first firefighters to arrive thought it was a false alarm.
+There appeared to be nothing wrong from the outside, and it was so quiet that the first firefighters thought it was a false alarm.

 This changed when they tried to open the auditorium doors and found they could not—too many bodies stacked against them.
 They were only able to gain access by actually pulling the bodies out of the way with pike poles, peeling them off one another, and then climbing over the stacks of corpses.
 It took only 10 minutes to put out the blaze, as the intense heat inside had already eaten up anything that would still burn.
 The firefighters made their way into the blackened auditorium and were met with only silence and the smell of death.
 They called out for survivors, but no one answered their cry.